fahad19/firenze/README.md

 });
 ```

-If you are using ES6, the syntax is much simpler:
+If you are using ES6, the syntax can be much simpler:

 ```js
 import {Behavior, Promise} from 'firenze';